rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 ---

-Good enough estimates as inexpensively as possible.
+## Good enough estimates as inexpensively as possible.

 ---

-In other words, eliminate the waste in your estimation process.
+## In other words, eliminate the waste in your estimation process.

+---

+### Okay, *maybe* so we're talking about Forecasting...

 ---